Codecademy/docs/content/cpp/concepts/exceptions/exceptions.md

 ---
 Title: 'Exceptions'
-Description: 'In C++, an Exception is a runtime error that occurs during the execution of a program.
+Description: 'Exception is a runtime error that occurs during the execution of a program.
 If not handled, it stops the program execution.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'